Personalized Reading Formats Make Better Readers

 About Rick Treitman, Adobe Rick is Entrepreneur-in-Residence for Adobe Document Cloud – specializing in Education.
 Rick’s work as EIR involves early-stage development of tools and solutions for Adobe’s customers.
 Current projects include readability controls in Acrobat and establishing the Virtual Readability Lab at the University of Central Florida.

-About Marjorie Jordan, Readability Matters Marjorie works at the intersection of technology and reading, She founded Readability Matters, a tech-for-good non-profit engaging cross-sector organizations to deliver personalized reading environments, empowering everyone everywhere to achieve more.
+About Kathy Crowley, Readability Matters Kathy works at the intersection of technology and reading, She founded Readability Matters, a tech-for-good non-profit engaging cross-sector organizations to deliver personalized reading environments, empowering everyone everywhere to achieve more.